 The discovery metadata classes have numerous attributes which enable important information about the datasets and accompanying support files to be examined without the need to process the data, for example decrypt, decompress, load etc. Other Catalogues can be included in the Exchange Set in support of the datasets such as Feature and Portrayal.
 The attribute “purpose” of the support file metadata provides a mechanism to update support files more easily.

+The following clauses define the mandatory and optional metadata needed for S-101.
+In some cases the metadata may be repeated in a national language.
+If this is the case it is noted in the Remarks column.

+In the following clauses, wherever S-101 makes an optional S-100 metadata attribute mandatory (that is, restricts multiplicity from 0.. to 1..), the restricted multiplicity is shown in place of the multiplicity given in S-100 Part 17, and a comment noting the restricted multiplicity has been included in the Remarks column.